Zizo-debug/Zizo-debug/README.md

 ## 📌 About Me

-- 🎓 3rd Year Software Engineering student at FAST NUCES Islamabad
+- 🎓 Junior Year Software Engineering student at FAST NUCES Islamabad
 - 🎮 Passionate about Unity game development and interactive design
 - 🔍 Actively looking for Unity Game Dev internship opportunities
 - 🧠 Learning new tech and building projects to grow my skillset